Move from resistance to collaboration in renewable energy projects.

 ✅ Stronger returns

-Strengthen ESG credentials with evidence of meaningful community participation.
+Strengthen ESG credentials by showing meaningful community participation.

 Authorities get: